Spiral (character): Fictional character biography

-"The Apocalypse"

 In the X-Force: Shatterstar miniseries, Spiral is revealed to have conquered an alternate timeline and referred to herself as "The Apocalypse".
 She managed to kill most of that Earth's heroes, and only Cable and some of his X-Force/New Mutants allies were left.
-Spiral had kidnapped that universe's Sunspot and tortured him by making him make love to her until his rescue.
+Spiral had kidnapped that universe's Sunspot and tortured him by raping him until his rescue.
 It is implied that, with the aid of Shatterstar, Spiral was defeated and returned to Mojo's services.
-She later attacked the X-Men together with Mojo, but ended up defeated once again.
+She later attacks the X-Men together with Mojo, but is defeated once again.

-"Endangered Species"

-Spiral was among the nine criminal geniuses whom Beast seeks out when it comes to reversing the effects of the 2005 storyline "Decimation".
-Mojo himself was another.
+Spiral and Mojo are among the nine criminal geniuses whom Beast seeks out to reverse the effects of the 2005 storyline "Decimation".

-Later, Spiral teleported to Beast, claiming that Mojo was displeased with the fact mutants are now an endangered species and, while Beast asked for her help, her boss Mojo demanded it.
-Spiral commented that science was blinding him to find the real solution to answer how to save mutantkind.
+Later, Spiral teleports to Beast, claiming that Mojo was displeased with the fact mutants are now an endangered species and, while Beast asks for her help, Mojo demands it.
+Spiral comments that science is blinding him to find the real solution to answer how to save mutantkind.
 Spiral tells him that energy dances its way through everything, keeping her out, that it is beyond anything her Body Shoppe can simply fix, and that the death of mutants was not caused by science, and it would not be saved by science.

-Her last comments before teleporting away were: "Put aside what you know.
-For where science ends... magic begins".

-The Sisterhood of Mutants

 While repairing Lady Deathstrike after the events of Messiah Complex, Spiral is approached by the Red Queen and agrees to join her Sisterhood of Mutants.

 After a brief confrontation with Domino, the Sisterhood steal Kwannon's corpse from her grave in Tokyo.
-Madelyne performs a ceremony with Spiral's assistance, transferring the soul of the kidnapped Psylocke back into her original body.
-Later the Sisterhood take on the X-Men.
+Madelyne Pryor performs a ceremony with Spiral's assistance, transferring the soul of the kidnapped Psylocke back into her original body.
+Later, the Sisterhood take on the X-Men.
 Spiral seriously injures Nightcrawler and Colossus while the Red Queen goes and fetches a lock of Jean Grey's hair from Wolverine's room before teleporting the Sisterhood back to base.

 Back at base, the Sisterhood split up, leaving the Mastermind sisters and Psylocke behind while Spiral and the rest of the Sisterhood go to Jean Grey's burial site.
-Spiral takes on Northstar and when Pryor is defeated, Spiral grabs the rest of the Sisterhood—Lady Deathstrike, Chimera, Lady Mastermind and Martinique Jason—and escapes with them.
+Spiral takes on Northstar and when Pryor is defeated, Spiral grabs the rest of the Sisterhood—Lady Deathstrike, Chimera, Lady Mastermind, and Martinique Jason—and escapes with them.